 “Welcome back!
 I say this to the ultimate come-back kid…Dievole has turned to a new chapter.” – Monica Larner, Wine Advocate

-Dievole is a corner of Tuscany that has been always known to be a small paradise.
+Dievole is a corner of Tuscany that has always been known to be a small paradise.
 Here, the dialogue between nature and man was never interrupted and the name can explain the reason: the origin of the name “Dievole” is “Dio vuole” (God wants).
 The name first appeared in the 11th century, specifically on May 10, 1090.
 On this date, two capons, three loaves of bread, and six “denari lucchesi” of good silver were paid for the yearly contract of a vineyard in a divine valley known as “Dievole.”
 And the estate is truly divine.
-Dievole’s vineyards, planted in sandy, clay, and limestone soils at altitudes of 300-370 meters above seal level sit amongst nearly 30km of nature paths, which are open to the public.
+Dievole’s vineyards, planted in sandy, clay, and limestone soils at altitudes of 300-370 meters above seal level sit among nearly 30km of nature paths, which are open to the public.
 The estate, a working agriturismo, has been recently renovated, and is an incredible place to spend a few days enjoying the local delights of the Chianti Classico region.

 View Producer Site